headlessripper/Alpha-x/README.md

 ***
 Usage
 * Ask Questions: Type or speak your questions for instant responses.
-* Manage Tasks: Use commands like “add a task” or “show my tasks” to interact with the task manager.
+* Manage Tasks: Use commands like “help” or “open file explorer” but not limited to, to interact with the task manager.
 * Schedule Events: Request Alpha to schedule events by providing the date and time.
 ***
 Support